 GPS: 33.34417, -106.00749

-Noise: Upon arrival there were 6 other campers here – however, it was always very quiet.
+Noise: Upon arrival, there were six other campers here – however, it was always tranquil.
 This campground seems to draw a mature group of people interested in history.

-Wifi/Cell: The campground doesn’t offer wifi.
+Wifi/Cell: The Three Rivers Petroglyph Site doesn’t offer wifi.
 We received 2 bars of T-Mobile 4G, enough to stream Netflix.
-Our AT&T service received a strong 3G signal.
+Our AT&T service received a strong 4G signal.

 Grocery/Errands: Downtown Tularosa is 10 miles from the campground.
-We filled up gas ($1.69/gal) and ate lunch at the awful gas station restaurant (not that we were expecting better).
-There are a few antique shops and fast food places in town, as well.
+We filled up gas and ate lunch at the awful gas station restaurant (not that we were expecting better).
+There are also a few antique shops and fast food places in town.

-Dog Friendly: The BLM Site is mostly dog friendly.
+Dog Friendly: Three Rivers Petroglyph Site is mostly dog friendly.
 Dogs are allowed everywhere except on the main trail.
-The camp host asked us to walk our dog along the road leading into the campground and not through the campground loop – this seemed more like her personal preference.
+The camp host asked us to walk our dog along the road leading into the campground, not through the campground loop – this seemed more like her preference.